rlboyle/frogger/README.md

 # frogger
 Ryan Boyle

-Inspired by the classic arcade game frogger, the player controls the frog using the pushbuttons and accumulates points by moving forward.
+Inspired by the classic arcade game frogger, the player controls the frog using pushbuttons and accumulates points by moving forward.

 Scoring system: Increment score by ten when frog moves forward, moving backwards and forwards again does not count.
 Points only accumulate when the frog moves to a previously unreached y-coordinate.
   Powerup #1 (pink square) adds one life when collected